Overview: Research-Intensive Course Grants

 Research-Intensive Course Grants provide support to instructors interested in incorporating more intensive research and creative projects into their undergraduate classes.
 Class projects envisioned by instructors should push students further in the Research/Creative Cycle (pdf) than would normally be expected of the typical student enrolled in the course.
 These could be semester-long research projects, or shorter, more focused, units of a class that build research skills.
 The goal of this program is to increase the number of students who have the opportunity to have a research experience at KU, as well as to provide professional development opportunities for faculty interested in expanding their teaching toolbox.

-Grant recipients will participate in a half-day workshop prior to the start of the fall semester and two workshops (one hour each) during the semester to help shape their plans for the class.
-Recipients of Fall 2019 grants could teach their courses during the Fall 2019, Spring 2020, or Summer 2020 terms.
+Grant recipients will participate in a half-day workshop prior to the start of the semester in which they receive the award and two workshops (one hour each) during the semester to help shape their plans for the class.
+Recipients of Spring 2020 grants could teach their courses during the Spring 2020, Summer 2020, or Fall 2020 terms.
 Recipients will be required to submit an assignment or syllabus that will be available to other instructors after teaching the course.
 See the "Expectations" page for more details.

 Grant recipients will receive:

-- $500 for the instructor: Participants will receive $250 at the beginning of the Fall 2019 semester that will be transferred to a departmental account.
-The remaining $250 will be transferred once all requirements for the grant are completed, usually at the end of the term when the course is first offerred.
+- $500 for the instructor: Participants will receive $250 at the beginning of the semester in which they receive the award that can be processed through payroll or transferred to a departmental account.
+The remaining $250 will be transferred once all requirements for the grant are completed, usually at the end of the term when the course is first offered.

 - $500 for the course: Grant recipients will also receive $500 toward the course itself; this funding will also be transferred to a departmental account.
 Examples of ways that course funds could be used include: